 What is natural gas?

-The majority of natural gas is produced in the United States from other sources such as gas or oil wells.
+The majority of natural gas is produced in the United States from sources such as gas or oil wells.
 In order to be utilized in a vehicle, natural gas must be stored onboard as either compressed gas or in a liquefied state.
-These two types of natural gas are known as Compressed Natural Gas (CNG) or Liquefied Natural Gas (LNG).
-CNG is optimal for use in light, medium and heavy vehicles while LNG is mostly only used in heavy-duty vehicles.
+These two types of natural gas are known as compressed natural gas (CNG) or liquefied natural gas (LNG).
+CNG is optimal for use in light-, medium-, and heavy-duty vehicles, while LNG is most often used in heavy-duty vehicles.
 Renewable natural gas (RNG) can be produced from renewable sources such as decaying organic material found in livestock manure, landfills, and waste water.
-Anaerobic digestion and a treatment process can convert these gases into vehicle-grade RNG.
+Anaerobic digestion and treatment processes can convert these gases into vehicle-grade RNG.

 What are the benefits of natural gas?

-According to the Department of Energy, national gas currently fuels over 100,000 vehicles in the United States.
-Natural gas offers many environmental and energy security benefits in comparison to traditional petroleum as a vehicle fuel.
-It produces significantly lower amounts of emissions compared to gasoline and diesel.
+According to the Department of Energy, natural gas currently fuels over 100,000 vehicles in the United States.
+Natural gas offers many environmental and energy security benefits in comparison with traditional petroleum as a vehicle fuel.
+It produces significantly lower amounts of greenhouse gas emissions than gasoline and diesel.
 It is widely produced within the United States, thereby reducing our dependence on foreign oil.

 VTCCC and Partner Resources

 - The AFDC Alternative Fueling Station Locator can help you find public natural gas fueling stations.
 Currently, there is one public fueling station in Vermont that provides CNG: